cagov/caldata-mdsa-training/docs/cloud-data-warehouses/snowflake.md

 ![developer](../images/snowflake_columnar_storage.png)

 There are a number of advantages to using columnar storage for analytical workloads:
-    - You can read in columns separately from each other.
+-You can read in columns separately from each other.
 So if your query only needs to look at one column of a several-hundred column table, it can do that without incurring the cost of loading and processing all of the other columns.
-    - Because the values in a column are located near each other in device storage, it is much faster to read them all at once for analytical queries like aggregations or window functions.
+-Because the values in a column are located near each other in device storage, it is much faster to read them all at once for analytical queries like aggregations or window functions.
 In row-based storage, there is much more jumping around to different parts of memory.
-    - Having values of the same data type stored sequentially allows for much more efficient serialization and compression of the data at rest.
+-Having values of the same data type stored sequentially allows for much more efficient serialization and compression of the data at rest.

-### Data layout - row-wise partitions
+### Data layout: row-wise partitions

 In addition to columnar storage, cloud data warehouses also usually divide tables row-wise into chunks called partitions.
 Different warehouses choose different sizing strategies for partitions, but they are typically from a few to a few hundred megabytes.

 Having separate logical partitions in a table allows the compute resources to process the partitions independently of each other in parallel.
 This massively parallel processing capability is a large part of what makes cloud data warehouses like Snowflake scalable.

 ### Review tables and roles from Day 1

-- Explore the user interface again, focusing on Data, Roles, and Warehouses
+-Explore the user interface again, focusing on Data, Roles, and Warehouses

 ### Analyzing Queries using the Query Profile